FormIt360/autodesk-formit-360-web-help/User Interaction/Keyboard Shortcuts.md

 # Keyboard Shortcuts

----

-Speed up your design work with keyboard shortcuts.

-Use these shortcuts to streamline you interaction with the FormIt 360 software.
+Use these shortcuts to streamline your interaction with FormIt.

 |  |  |
 | --- | --- |